-There are important things that you should consider if a separation is inevitable.
+There are important things that you should consider if marriage separation is inevitable.

-Endeovour to arrange joint counsellng with your partner.
+Endeavour to arrange joint marriage counselling with your partner.
 If a counsellor cannot resolve your difficulties, counsellors may assist you to deal with your own **** or to assist you both with a respectful separation.
-Seek professional financial advice to structure your financial resources to minimise the impact of separation.
+Seek professional financial advice to structure your financial resources to minimise the impact of the marriage separation.

 Joint (Collaborative) Mediation allows

 Close all joint bank account as soon as possible and establish an account for yourself.

 Commence negotiations and try to resolve financial issues before the goodwill between yourself and your partner dries up.
 Work something out while communication is possible and don’t leave it before it comes too late.

 Seek legal advice and counselling before leaving the home.
 If you intend to leave the family home make sure you take all items of property including personal belongings that you will require until a resolution has been obtained.
 It is important to take with you all financial documents or copies of such documents which will be required if financial and property issues cannot be resolved.

 Maintain a diary noting all important events, phone calls and discussions regarding your financial and parenting issues and noting negotiations or decisions that you may achieve.